adamripley98/nalda/README.md

 - [ ] Login/Register/Reset/Edit Account Form styling
 - [ ] Individual listing view
 - [ ] Ajax search suggestions
-- [ ] Curator show pages
-  * This should display all of the content a curator has written
 - [ ] Incorporate Nalda logo and other advice from Edward
+- [ ] Home page needs to have other ways of sorting: most popular, by category, by author?, etc

 ## Backend